 Career Opportunities Available to Master’s-Prepared Cybersecurity Analysts and Specialists in Missouri

-A 2015 report published by the US Bureau of Labor Statistics revealed that information security analysts in Missouri could expect to make an average annual salary of $78,180.
+A 2020 report published by the US Bureau of Labor Statistics revealed that information security analysts in Missouri could expect to make an average annual salary of $86,360.
 Master’s-prepared professionals can expect higher salaries than their bachelor’s-prepared peers, and are qualified to fill senior management roles within cybersecurity teams.
-With a cybersecurity job market that reportedly grew 88% over four years (2010-2014, Burning Glass Technologies), Missouri has no shortage of opportunities for qualified information security professionals.
+With a cybersecurity job market that reportedly grew by more than 90% over seven years (2013-2020, Burning Glass Technologies), Missouri has no shortage of opportunities for qualified information security professionals.

-The following job opportunities, sourced in May 2016, are not meant to provide any assurance of employment.
+The following job opportunities are not meant to provide any assurance of employment, and may no longer be active.
 They represent the kind of employment opportunities available to cybersecurity specialists in Missouri, and are shown for illustrative purposes only.

 Computer Network Defense Service Provider—National Geospatial Intelligence Agency in Arnold